Richard Diebenkorn: Biography

 It is difficult not to ascribe enormous weight to this experience for the direction his work took from that time on.
 Two pictures he saw there reverberate in almost every Ocean Park canvas.
-View of Notre Dame and French Window at Collioure, both painted in 1914, were on view for the first time in the US.
+View of Notre Dame and the French Window at Collioure, painted in 1914, were on view for the first time in the US.

-Livingston went on to say, "Diebenkorn must have experienced French Window at Collioure as an epiphany."
+Livingston said, "Diebenkorn must have experienced French Window at Collioure as an epiphany."

 In September 1966, Diebenkorn moved to Santa Monica, California, and took up a professorship at UCLA.
 He moved into a small studio space in the same building as his old friend from the Bay Area, Sam Francis.
-In winter 1966–67, he returned to abstraction, this time in a distinctly personal, geometric style that clearly departed from his early abstract expressionist period.
+During this time, he lived in a house on Amalfi Drive in Santa Monica Canyon, where he would host an artist collective.
+In the winter of 1966–67, he returned to abstraction, this time in a distinctly personal, geometric style that departed from his early abstract expressionist period.
 The Ocean Park series, begun in 1967 and developed for the next 18 years, became his most famous work and resulted in approximately 135 paintings.
-Based on the aerial landscape and perhaps the view from the window of his studio, these large-scale abstract compositions were named after a community in Santa Monica, where he had his studio.
+Based on the aerial landscape and perhaps the view from his studio window, these large-scale abstract compositions were named after a community in Santa Monica, where he had his studio.
 Diebenkorn retired from UCLA in 1973.
 The Ocean Park series bridged his earlier abstract expressionist works with color field painting and lyrical abstraction.

 In 1986, Diebenkorn decided to leave Santa Monica and Southern California.
 After traveling and looking around several different areas in the western United States, in 1988, Diebenkorn and his wife settled in Healdsburg, California, where he built a new studio.
+As part of his Ocean Park series, Diebenkorn produced a set of color monotypes in collaboration with publisher and master printer Garner Tullis in 1988.
 In 1989 he began suffering serious health issues related to heart disease.
 Though still producing prints, drawings, and smaller paintings, his poor health prevented him from completing larger paintings.
 In 1990, Diebenkorn produced a series of six etchings for the Arion Press edition of Poems of W. B. Yeats, with poems selected and introduced by Helen Vendler.

 Diebenkorn died due to complications from emphysema in Berkeley on March 30, 1993.